Characteristic Root Analysis and Regularization for Linear Time Series Forecasting: Formal Theories and Proofs

-Furthermore, we can see that larger values of $ \lambda $ lead to a stronger suppression of the singular values of $ \mathbf{W}^* $.
+Consequently, each singular value of $\mathbf{W}^*$ is bounded above by the corresponding singular value of $\mathbf{W}_{\mathrm{OLS}}$, which completes the proof. \end{proof}

+The first part of Proposition~\ref{prop: shrinkage} establishes that, under a mild orthogonality condition, the stationary solution $\mathbf{W}^*$ can be expressed as a linear transformation of the OLS estimator via a contraction operator $\mathbf{S}\preceq\mathbf{I}$.
+This result reveals an \emph{anisotropic} shrinkage mechanism, where different directions in parameter space are suppressed to different degrees depending on the residual covariance.
+With further assumption in the second part, we can additionally perform a component-wise comparison of singular values between $\mathbf{W}^*$ and $\mathbf{W}_{\mathrm{OLS}}$.

+The simultaneous diagonalizability of $\mathbf{X}^\top\mathbf{X}$ and $\mathbf{R}^\top\mathbf{R}$ should be interpreted as an analytical choice of coordinate system rather than a restrictive modeling assumption.
+Indeed, the result characterizes shrinkage behavior in the common eigenbasis of the data covariance and the residual covariance.
+In particular, directions associated with large residual energy experience stronger suppression, while directions well explained by the data are preserved.
+As the regularization parameter $\lambda$ increases, this selective attenuation progressively eliminates low-energy singular modes, effectively reducing the rank of the solution.
 This theoretical behavior is clearly reflected in our empirical results, as shown in Figure ~\ref{sig-val:both} and Figure~\ref{time-sing-val:both}, where increasing $ \lambda $ progressively attenuates smaller singular values.
 This supports the interpretation that Root Purge acts similarly to rank reduction techniques by selectively suppressing spurious or noisy components (roots) in the solution.
 Hence, Root Purge can be seen as a principled mechanism for regularizing overparameterized models by promoting low-rank structure.

+\begin{remark}[Anisotropic vs.\ isotropic shrinkage] Unlike ridge regression, which applies uniform (isotropic) shrinkage across all directions, the shrinkage operator $\mathbf{S}$ depends on the residual covariance $\mathbf{R}^{*\top}\mathbf{R}^*$ and therefore induces a data-dependent, directionally selective contraction of the OLS estimator. \end{remark}